ItaiAxelrad/remote-sensing/posts/raster-classification.md

 These two plots give two different reports on variable importance (see `?importance()`).

 First, the mean decrease in accuracy indicates the amount by which the classification accuracy decreased based on the OOB assessment.
 Second, the Gini impurity coefficient gives a measure of class homogeneity.
 More specifically, the decrease in the Gini impurity coefficient when including a particular variable is shown in the plot.
+From Wikipedia:

-From Wikipedia: "Gini impurity is a measure of how often a randomly chosen element from the set would be incorrectly labeled if it were randomly labeled according to the distribution of labels in the subset".
+> "Gini impurity is a measure of how often a randomly chosen element from the set would be incorrectly labeled if it were randomly labeled according to the distribution of labels in the subset".

 In this case, it seems that Gewata bands 3 and 4 have the highest impact on accuracy, while bands 3 and 2 score highest with the Gini impurity criterion.
-For especially large datasets, it may be helpful to know this information, and leave out less important variables for subsequent runs of the `randomForest()` function.
+For especially large datasets, it may be helpful to know this information and leave out less important variables for subsequent runs of the `randomForest()` function.

 Since the VCF layer included NAs (which have also been excluded in our results) and scores relatively low according to the mean accuracy decrease criterion, we can construct an alternate Random Forest model as above, but excluding this layer.
 We may exclude NAs by using the `na.omit()` function.
 The accuracy, as seen in the comparison of confusion matrices, is increased by removing of NAs.
 Using the `system.time()` function, one could tell that by excluding NAs the processing time has decreased.

 Now we can apply this model to the rest of the image and assign classes to all pixels.
 Note that for this step, the names of the raster layers in the input brick (here covs) must correspond exactly to the column names of the training table.
 We will use the `predict()` function from the raster package to predict class values based on the random forest model we have just constructed.
-This function uses a pre-defined model to predict values of raster cells based on other raster layers.
-This model can be derived by a linear regression, for example.
+This function uses a pre-defined model to predict the values of raster cells based on other raster layers.
+This model can be derived by linear regression, for example.
 In our case, we will use the model provided by the `randomForest()` function we applied earlier.

 ```r
 ## Double-check layer and column names to make sure they match names(covs)